jacobhq/wonnx-embeddings-repro/README.md

 # wonnx-embeddings-repro
-> When I try and run my model in the demo, I get these errors in the console:
+> I'm attempting to embed some text as vectors in the browser using rust, webassembly and wonnx.
+When I try and run my model in the demo, I get these errors in the console: console:

 ## Errors
 ```